Introducing guest blogger Anjali from Travel Melodies

 This post is part of our Explore My City series – come and visit cities around the world through the eyes of local parents

 Let’s first understand the urban fabric of Delhi to navigate it properly.
 If you know how to navigate a new city, things become easy-peasy.
-Delhi is huge, and the best advice I can give is dividing the city into neighborhoods to explore it with ease.
+Delhi is huge, and the best advice I can give is to divide the city into neighborhoods to explore it with ease.

 Delhi has two regions – New Delhi or Lutyen’s Delhi (vast, clean, green, and posh area developed by the Britishers) and Old Delhi or Purani Dilli (a chaotic medieval maze of narrow alleys formed by the Mughal invaders).